I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 I’m betting it’s a lot more than you can keep track of.
 Now, that’s affecting how you market your offer because you believe you shouldn’t be talking about yourself.

 The statement, “Selling isn’t about you,” helps you shift your message from being self-centered to audience-centric.
-It isn’t to banish your experience or brand story to the background.
+It isn’t to banish your experience or brand story.

 But, hey—